cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 ```

 - **`data`**: Data requested to be written to the ledger, specific for each request type.
-- **`signatures`**: `data` should be signed by all `controller` private keys.
+- **`signatures`**: `data`and `metadata` should be signed by all `controller` private keys.
 This field contains a dict there key's id from `DIDDoc.authentication` is a key, and the signature is a value.
 The `signatures` must contains signatures from all controllers.
 And every controller should sign all fields excluding `signatures` using at least one key from `DIDDoc.authentication`.
 - **`requestId`**: String with unique identifier.
 Unix timestamp is recommended.
 Needed for a reply protection.
 - **`metadata`**: Dictionary with additional metadata fields.
 Empty for now.
 This fields provides extensibility in the future, e.g., it can contain `protocolVersion` or other relevant metadata associated with a request.
-  - **`versionId`**: acceptable only for DIDDoc updating.
+  - **`versionId`**: String with a previous entity version transaction hash.
+Acceptable only for DIDDoc updating.
+This field is needed for a replay protection.

 ## Identity transactions for cheqd DID method